dddomin3/DSPi/README.md

 ## **II:** Kernel Building (Cross Compiling)

 If you want to process low-latency DSPi, you're going to need a pre-emptable kernel...
 Sadly, step one is to compile a kernel...
 Good luck!
+These instructions are for cross compilation on a linux system (Ubuntu Studio) but should definitely work for other debian-based OS's.
+I also happen to have an SD card port, which definitely eases Raspberry Pi setup.

 ### **II1:** Cleaning your kernel dir (Or grabbing a new one it if you're starting from scratch)